-On the Windows 2000 platform, the Disaster Recovery Option supports the local and the remote disaster recovery.
-The option provides the following three boot methods:
+On the Windows 2000 platform, the Disaster Recovery Option supports the remote disaster recovery.
+The option provides the following boot methods:

-Bootable disk method
+Bootable Disk method

 Uses a modified version of the Windows 2000 setup disks to recover any Windows 2000 computer using the Boot Kit wizard.
 You can start the Windows 2000 computer from the bootable disk, including those with unformatted hard drives, and fully restore your system using the backup media.